muratk3n/thirdwave/en/2021/01/kirchoff-sun-bigbang.md

 with an adiabatic enclosure.
 In fact, the sun is actually operating far out of equilibrium by every measure.
-As such, it is improper for Langley [11,12] to set a temperature of the photosphere at ~6,000 K based on Stefan,10 Wien11 and Planck.[6]
+As such, it is improper for Langley [11,12] to set a temperature of the photosphere at ~6,000 K based on Stefan,[10] Wien [11] and Planck.[6]
 Moreover, the photosphere cannot be a low density gas.
 Gases simply cannot produce a Planckian shaped thermal emission profile like that seen in the visible light provided by the sun’s photosphere.
 Rather gases emit or absorb radiation in narrow frequency bands often reflecting quantized vibration-rotational states.
 There does not exist a single example on earth of a pure gas producing a Planckian shaped emission spectrum.
 This is reserved for solids and liquids since only they